 So what causes the urine smell?

 When the urine dries it leaves bacteria and uric salts.
 The bacteria grows when there is moisture present (this is why we smell the urine most on humid or rainy days) and gives off an "off gas" which is the terrible urine smell that many pet owners know so well.
 In addition, the uric salts attract moisture and release their own unique off gas when moisture is present.
+That's why on a more humid day, you are more likely to smell that awful stench.

 How do we remove the urine smell from carpet?